ans-group/docs.ukfast.co.uk/source/windows/mssql/maintenanceplan.md

 # Creating an MSSQL Maintenance Plan

-* Maintenance tasks are a form of task scheduling in MSSQL, they can be used to periodically carry out tasks such as database backups, rebuilding of indexes, database shrinking etc.
+* Maintenance Plans are a form of task scheduling in MSSQL, they can be used to periodically carry out tasks such as database backups, rebuilding of indexes, database shrinking etc.
   (This guide assumes that you already have a database instance which you are looking to configure maintenance plans on)

 To configure a maintenance plan, please follow the below steps

 Select start, now select Microsoft SQL server management studio from the list of avialable applications.
 Once the management studio opens, please log in to your database as normal.

-Once logged in, please pop out the management node within object explorer and right click "Maintenance plans" as below
+Once logged in, please pop out the management node within object explorer and right click "Maintenance Plans" as below

 ![maintenance plans](Images/maintenanceplan/newplan.png)